FibGro/Python-Flask-Weather-Data-Rest-API/README.md

 ## General Information
 This project involves building the REST API from historical data from the Weather Station in Europe.
 We will utilize the Flask library using VS code.
-In this project, we will only use the `method = get` to send the request.
+In this project, we will only use the `method = get`.

 ## Dataset Information

 The dataset was provided in .txt files, containing the weather information of stations located in Europe from 1900 to 2000.
-Also, you can find it here: https://en.wikipedia.org/wiki/List_of_largest_companies_by_revenue
+Also, you can find it here: http://www.ecad.eu

 ## Technologies Used
 - Visual Code